HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 In GCS a bundle can be restored by by storing a copy of the orginal files in the bucket with the same name, and deleting the tombstones.

+### Monitoring and Alerts

+Deletion operations will be strictly logged and monitored to detect and prevent the rapid destruction of data from the DSS.
+An alert system will be created to monitor the number of deletion operations executed and the scope of a deletion request.
+A large number of deletion requests over a short period of time would raise an alarm.
+A single deletion request that affects a large number of files and bundles will also raise an alarm.

+A deletion digest log will be produced once a day when files or bundles have been or will be deleted from the DSS.
+This includes **logical deletes**, **physical deletes**, data that is 24 hours aways from being permanently deleted, and data that was permanently deleted over the previous 24 hours.

 ### Resources

 * [AWS S3 Versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html),